tayma-06/SWE-4202-OOC-Lab/FourthLab/README.md

    - Instantiate objects of Reservation, OnlineReservation, and WalkInReservation.
    - Call all versions of the bookRoom() method to demonstrate method overloading and method overriding.

-## 1.3 Extended Task (Optional)
+## 1.3 Extended Task

 To further demonstrate OOP principles:

 - Convert Reservation into an abstract class and make bookRoom() abstract.
-- Create an interface named Reservable with a bookRoom() method and implement it in both OnlineReservation and WalkInReservation.
+- Create an interface and implement it.
-- Add a cancelReservation() method to show overriding in cancellation behavior.
-- Create a Guest class to store guest details such as name, age, and reservation ID.